kubos/kubos/docs/mission-dev/flight-ready.rst

   a.
 Ensure the ``deployed`` U-boot environment variable is set to ``False``.
   b.
 Ensure the ``remove_before_flight`` U-boot environment variable is set to ``False``.
   c.
 Ensure the ``deploy_start`` U-boot environment variable is unset.

+.. note:: The ``fw_setenv`` command can be used to set U-Boot environment variables from the Kubos Linux command line.
+Similarly, the ``fw_printenv`` command can be used to print the current value of a U-Boot environment variable.